LlewBach/virtual-shelter/README.md

 #### Sprite Sheets

-- A variety of sprite sheets for different animals
+- A variety of sprite sheets for different animals and colours

 #### Game play